Sinaruse/Paillard_Antoine_A3_GR2_Validator/README.md

 ###IntegerValidator
 The IntegerValidator class provide some method for check integer in different case.

-* equal : Check if two integer are equal
+* equal : Return true if two Integers are equals.
-* superior : Check if an integer is higher than an other.
+* superior : Return true if the first integer in superior than the second.
-* inferior : Check if an integer is lower than an other.
+* inferior : Return true if the first integer in inferior than the second.
-* between : Check if an integer is between two integer.
+* between : Return true if the variable is between two integers.
-* negative : Check if an integer is negative.
+* positive : Return true if the Integer is superior than 0.
-* positive : Check if an integer is positive.
+* negative : Return true if the Integer is inferior than 0.

 ####Exemple
 ```php